This Title Speaks for Itself..

 Recently, an Older Swan Family Member just wanted to Visit the Pond.

-out of the Water to Chase her Away..
+The Cob came out of the Water to Chase her Away..
 She “Crossed the Line.”

-Another Family Member saw what was Happening.. and Ran to Save
+Another Family Member saw what was Happening..

-his Grandmother from being Attacked.
+and Ran to Save his Grandmother from being Attacked.

 He Pushed the Cob with his Foot to Prevent the Flogging..